nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 The system detects an invalid contact index:
     * 1a1.
-The system displays an error message: “No contact exists with index [CONTACT_INDEX].”
+The system displays an error message stating the contact index is invalid.
-    * 1a2.
-User corrects the command with a valid contact index reissues the command.
-    * Steps 1a1-1a2 are repeated until the phone number entered is unique.

-        The use case resumes from step 2.
+        The use case ends.

 * 1b.
 The system detects an email input error (invalid format):
     * 1b1.
-The system displays an error message: “Email must be in the format xxxx@xxxx.xxxx and must follow the following rules: the characters preceding the “@” symbol must be +_.- or alphanumeric; no spaces are allowed; the domain labels after the “@” symbol must start and end with an alphanumeric character and may be hyphenated; the last domain label must be at least 2 characters long.”
-    * 1b2.
-User corrects the command with a valid email address and reissues the command.
-    * Steps 1b1-1b2 are repeated until the phone number entered is unique.
+The system displays an error message stating the correct format.

-      The use case resumes from step 2.
+        The use case ends.